SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 37. - *Trickster's Escape* ©

-You can cast Freedom of Movement once without using a warlock spell slot.
+You can cast Freedom of Movement once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 38. - *Ultimate Pact Weapon* ©